 3 Formerly referred to the Navigable Waters Regulations the citation of which was changed to the Navigable Waters Regulations 1958 by the Navigable Waters Amendment Regulations (No. 2) 2005 r.
 3. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-4 Repealed by the Dangerous Goods Safety Act 2004.